University Human Resources

 Additional taxable income

-(Click here for a worksheet for estimating the 2013 tax cost of domestic partner health benefits (PDF).)
+(Download a worksheet for estimating the tax cost of domestic partner health benefits for 2015 (PDF) or 2016 (PDF).)

 Note: Total Plan Cost includes both the IU contribution and employee contribution.
 These tax costs are in addition to the employee payroll premium contribution for health plan coverage.
 The tax assessed on this additional income could be as much as 36 percent for an employee in the 25 percent federal tax bracket (25 percent federal, 7.65 percent FICA, and 4 percent state and local taxes).
 Tax rates for each individual vary.